An-m1654/Broadcom-Account-Verification-Is-Pending-Fix/README.md

 It specifically needs page 0 and page size 50.

 This is because I don't have any other links that I can test so I just left it like this, which is the one I can find.

+# Credits
+this random github guy who did basically all of the research.
+However has some less than clean code and weird function name and stuff. ([Link](https://github.com/St7530/VMware-download-helper))